 3. The consumerization of medical devices and healthcare will continue

 Apple’s entrance should be a wake-up call to entrenched industry incumbents.
 Apple is now widely adopted across enterprise – not necessarily because of a specific enterprise choice, but because end-users forced adoption.
 They brought the products into the enterprise.
-This consumerization and flipping of the traditional medical device sales model is overdue and, I believe, will have a positive impact on patients and healthcare professionals alike.
+This consumerization and flipping of the traditional medical device sales model is overdue and, we believe, will have a positive impact on patients and healthcare professionals alike.

 The majority of medical devices and technology products used by healthcare professionals and patients on a daily basis offer poor user experiences.
-Most physicians I know feel that technology gets in their way.
-I find this particularly frustrating as technology should multiply the efforts of a human being, not inhibit their productivity.
+Most physicians feel that technology gets in their way.
+We find this particularly frustrating as technology should multiply the efforts of a human being, not inhibit their productivity.
 When a physician feels that the main stress on their job is use of technology products, then it is clear there is a problem that must be addressed.

 B2B and B2C tech startups have consistently shown that an outstanding user experience is one differentiating factor in success.
 It is demonstrably clear that an amazing product can provide a clear advantage, while a poor product can lead to failure.
 That is not the case in healthcare.

 We are seeing a clear and continuing shift in healthcare towards increased consumerization of products that, in the decades prior, were solely the purview of entrenched incumbents.
-I think this is a very important and necessary trend.
+We think this is a very important and necessary trend.
 User experience should not be a secondary consideration, but a driving focus of product development.
 User feedback should not be seen as a “complaint,” nor should it be handled solely as part of the regulatory affairs function.
 That this idea should be seen as a controversial view speaks to the conservativeness of the healthcare space.